cognitedata/cognite-sdk-python/docs/source/filters.rst

 The filter language provides a set of classes that can be used to construct complex queries for filtering data.
 Each filter class represents a specific filtering criterion, allowing users to tailor their queries to their specific needs.

+The filter classes can be shared both by the classic CDF resources (like Assets, Time Series, Events, Files etc) and Data Modelling (Views and Instances).

+When filtering on Data Modelling, the filter can be used on any container property.
+These can be referenced directly with a tuple notation like:
+``('space', 'view_external_id/view_version', 'property')``,
+or, which is usually more convenient, one can use the ``as_property_ref`` method on the View or ViewID object like:
+``myView.as_property_ref('property')``.

-Below is an overview of the available filters:
+Below is an overview of the
+available filters:

 Filter